WHERE JUSTICE, PUBLIC HEALTH & ENVIRONMENT MEET

 About the author: Avelino Maestas is a member of the BALTIMORE ● Blue+Green+Just Steering Committee.

-An Alliance of Environmentally-Minded Non-Profits and Community Activists Holding a Common Vision for Health, Safety and Prosperity for all Baltimoreans in This New Epoch of Climate Emergency
+A Coalition of Environmentally-Minded Non-Profits and Community Activists Holding a Common Vision for Health, Safety and Prosperity for all Baltimoreans in This New Epoch of Climate Emergency